 The Roth individual retirement account (IRA) has some unique features.
 While other IRAs, including the traditional IRA, simplified employee pension (SEP) IRA, and Savings Incentive Match PLan for Employees (SIMPLE) IRA, are subject to required minimum distributions (RMDs), the Roth IRA is not.
-As long as you are alive, you can leave your money in a Roth IRA without incurring IRS penalties.
-Once you pass away, though, your Roth IRA beneficiaries will have a different set of distribution rules to follow.
+As long as you are alive, you can leave your money there without taking a Roth IRA RMD.
+Once you pass away, though, your beneficiaries will have a different set of distribution rules to follow.

 No RMDs on Roth IRAs